Mark-MDO47/DuelWithBanjos/code/DuelWithBanjos/README.md

 This code supports Over-The-Air (OTA) Web Update.
 The OTA code comes from my UniRemote project.
 - https://github.com/Mark-MDO47/UniRemote

-A story-line showing how to do OTA Web updates to the Banjo Player ESP32.
+Here is a story-line showing how to do OTA Web updates to the Banjo Player ESP32.
 - https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/code/DuelWithBanjos/OTA_story.md

 ## ESP32